The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/nsfw/Anime.md

 ## Anime Themes
 Themes for Windows 10 and 11 based off of popular anime and manga series

-{: .warning }
+{: .important }
 > {: .opaque }
+> {: .warning }
-> ⚠️ **Content Warning**: These theme packs contains adult content and are intended for mature audiences only.
+> ⚠️ **Content Warning**: These theme packs contain adult content and are intended for mature audiences only.
 >
-> By downloading and using these themes, you confirm that you are of legal age in your jurisdiction to view adult content and that you understand the nature of the content provided.
+> ℹ️ By downloading and using these themes, you confirm that you are of legal age in your jurisdiction to view adult content and that you understand the nature of the content provided.
 The creator of these themes is not responsible for any misuse or inappropriate distribution of the content provided.
 Please use these themes responsibly and respect the rights of others.

 <div class="gallery text-delta">
 <div class="gallery-item">